zoekirsh/ruby-basics-assessment-newsletter/README.md

 TEXT
 ```

-### 5. Write the rest of the `print_articles` method to print all the articles
+### 5. Write the `print_many_articles` method to print all the articles

-Right now, `print_articles` only prints one article - the first article in the `articles` argument.
+The `print_many_articles` should print all the articles passed into the method.
+As written, it only prints one article - the first article in the `articles` argument.
 It should print out all of the articles, not just the first one.

-Fix the `print_articles` method so that it prints all the articles passed in, formatted with `print_article`.
+Fix the `print_articles` method so that it prints all the articles passed in.
+It should use the `print_one_article` to print each article.

 At this point, your output should match the output in `sample_output.txt`